-Hooded garments (hoodies) may be worn to school, but the hood must be removed immediately upon entering the building.
-If wearing hoods in the building become a problem, hoodies will no longer be allowed to be worn in the school.
+Hooded garments (hoodies) may be worn to school, but the hood must be removed immediately upon entering the building (No hoods inside the school).
 All jackets with zippers or buttons must remain unzipped and unbuttoned at all times while inside the building as a safety precaution.